-Topics will be announced 20 minutes before each round in the student area/prep room and students may use the internet, pre-prepared briefs, downloaded or paper articles to formulate arguments.
-Team prep is allowed, but not coach prep.
-Debates for varsity will utilize the 7-8-8-8-4-5 format for speech times.
+Topics will be announced 20 minutes before each round and students may use the internet, pre-prepared briefs, downloaded or paper articles to formulate arguments.
+Open prep is allowed; debaters may consult anyone during the 20 minute prep time.
+For more information, please reference the Tournament Rules document.
+Debates will utilize the 7-8-8-8-4-5 format for speech times.

 Topics will be drawn from current events and topics of current relevant interest.
 THERE WILL BE NO TOPIC AREAS FOR THIS TOURNAMENT.
-Awards will be given to finalists and champions in the Open division and undefeated novices, as well as to top speakers in each division.
+Awards will be given to finalists and champions in the Open and Novice divisions.

-The topic committee consists for the Notre Dame coaching staff and current Notre Dame varsity debaters.
+The topic committee consists of the Notre Dame coaching staff and current Notre Dame varsity debaters.

 -Mariel Cruz (Director of Notre Dame)